jeremyButtler/alnSeq/README.md

 This was an intresting idea, but for the few tests that I ran, I found that this mainly feature printed alignments that were just one or two bases off the main alignment.

+## Some light benchmarking

+I compared alnSeq to the Waterman Smith and Needleman Wunsch aligners in bio-alignment (bio-align), emboss, and Complete-Striped-Smith-Waterman-Library (ssw_test).
+  I also included the Hirschberg alignment in bio-alignment (bio-align-hb) in my tests.

+![Memory usage of alnSeq compared to the Waterman Smith, Needleman Wunsch, and Hirschberg (hb) aligners from bio-alignment (bio-align), emobss, and Complete-Striped-Smith-Waterman-Library.
+  The alnSeqO3 means alnSeq was complied with the O3 option.
+](analysis/alnSeq-memory.svg)

+As expected the memory usage was much lower for the Hirschberg and striped Smith Waterman (ssw_test), while alnSeq, emboss, and bio-alginment needed large amounts of memory.
+However, alnSeq needed less memory than emboss of bio-alignment.
+Also, we found that though ssw_test had low memory usage when aligning similar genomes, it had a much higher memory usage when the genomes were very different, such as from different viruses.
+However, in all cases ssw_test still had better memory usage than alnSeq.

+![Time usage of alnSeq compared to the Waterman Smith,
+    Needleman Wunsch, and Hirschberg (hb) aligners from , emobss, and Complete-Striped-Smith-Waterman-Library.
+    The alnSeqO3 means alnSeq was complied with the O3 option.
+  The Waterman Smith Bio-alignment (bio-align) tests were
+    discarded due to Bio-alignments Waterman Smith
+    algorithm printing out the scoring matrix.
+](analysis/alnSeq-memory.svg)

+For time usage we find that alnSeq was often the slowest algorithm, while the Hirschberg and ssw_test were often the fastest algorithms.

+The differences in memory and time usage for the Hirschberg and ssw_test for the Small-Mid, Small-Large, Small-Huge, Mid-Large, Mid-Huge, and Large-Huge are likely due to half of the data points using the larger genome as the query and the other half using the larger genome as the reference.
+Also, a different reference and query genome was used for the different tests.

 ## Final notes